hapijs/hapi/API.md

       to `true`.
     - `generateIgnoreWriteError` - if `false`, an upstream cache write error when calling `cache.get()` will be passed back with the generated value when calling.
 Defaults to `true`.
+    - `dropOnError` - if `true`, an error or timeout in the `generateFunc` causes the stale value to be evicted from the cache.
+Defaults  to `true`.
     - `pendingGenerateTimeout` - number of milliseconds while `generateFunc` call is in progress for a given id, before a subsequent `generateFunc` call is allowed.
 Defaults to `0` (no blocking of concurrent `generateFunc` calls beyond `staleTimeout`).